ttlion/sdtDBN/README.md

 which is the output of examples 2 and 3.

-The user may also specify two different output files, one for the result of the inference on certain attributes and the other for the output of the most probable trajectories.
+The user may also specify two different output files, one for the result of the inference on certain attributes and the other for the output of the estimated trajectories.
 This is done with the arguments specified in examples 2 and 3, **-outInf** and **-tf**, respectively.
 For example:

 ```
 java -jar sdtDBN_v0_0_1.jar -i example1_dynamic.csv -is example1_static.csv -p 1 -s ll -m 1 -b 1 -obs example2_dynamic_inf.csv -obsStatic example2_static_inf.csv -inf example2_infVars.csv -infFmt mostProb -t 5 -outInf outputExample2.csv -tf outputExample3.csv